home-assistant/home-assistant.io/source/_integrations/valve.mqtt.markdown

   required: false
   type: template
 availability_topic:
-  description: "The MQTT topic subscribed to receive birth and <abbr title="last will and testament">LWT</abbr> messages from the MQTT valve device.
+  description: "The MQTT topic subscribed to receive birth and LWT messages from the MQTT valve device.
 If an `availability` topic is not defined, the valve availability state will always be `available`.
 If an `availability` topic is defined, the valve availability state will be `unavailable` by default.
 Must not be used together with `availability`."
   required: false
   type: string
 command_template: